 A Project Development and Environment (PD&E) Study is a comprehensive study that evaluates social, economic and environmental effects associated with the proposed transportation improvements so that the FDOT can reach a decision on the type, location and conceptual design to meet the project’s proposed purpose and need.
 During the PD&E study process, feasible alternatives are developed for roadway improvement projects.
 These “Build” alternatives are evaluated based on environmental, engineering and socioeconomic conditions, safety needs and public input.
 A No-Build Alternative, which considers leaving US 301 in its present state while only undertaking routine maintenance on it, remains a viable alternative throughout the study.
-The need for additional right-of-way for stormwater, floodplain compensation and environmental mitigation is also evaluated during the PD&E study phase.
+The need for additional right-of-way for stormwater management facilties, floodplain compensation sites and environmental mitigation is also evaluated during the PD&E study phase.

 No federal funding is proposed for this project.
 A PD&E Study is required even if federal funds are not used.
-The Study would need to meet state requirements which are similar to federal requirement in analyzing the effects of the proposed improvements.
+The Study would need to meet state requirements which are similar to federal requirements in analyzing the effects of the proposed improvements.
 The state equivalent document is called a State Environmental Impact Report (SEIR) or a Non-Major State Action (NMSA) and the document is signed by the FDOT District Secretary/ Delegated Authority or designee.
 The FDOT Office of Environmental Management would not be involved in this process.